anomaly : Detection of Anomalous Structure in Time Series Data: Introduction

+Within this article, we focus on the challenge of detecting anomalies within data sequences.
+Anomaly detection has become an increasingly important area of research activity due to its wide ranging application: from fault detection \citep{theissler2017detecting,zhao2018anomaly}, to fraud prevention \citep{ahmed2016survey}, and system monitoring \citep{goh2017anomaly}.
 In broad terms, anomalies are observations that do not conform with the general or local pattern of the data and are commonly considered to fall into one of three categories: global anomalies, contextual anomalies, or collective anomalies \citep{nchandolaanomaly-detection-overview}.
 Global anomalies and contextual anomalies are defined as single observations that are outliers with regards to the complete dataset and their local context respectively.
 Conversely, collective anomalies are defined as sequences of observations that are not anomalous when considered individually, but together form an anomalous pattern \citep{2018arXiv180601947F}.

-This paper introduces several recently proposed methods for anomaly detection, implemented in the \pkg{anomaly} package \citep{anomaly-package}.
-The first, Collective And Point Anomaly detection (CAPA) \citep{2018arXiv180601947F}, aims to detect and differentiate between collective and point anomalies in univariate time-series data.
-An online analogue of CAPA, Sequential CAPA (SCAPA) \citep{alex2020real} is also introduced.
-The second method, Multi-Variate Collective And Point Anomaly (MVCAPA) \citep{2019arXiv190901691F}, extends the univariate implementation to the multivariate setting.
-It aims to detect anomalies affecting a subset of the monitored time series whilst allowing for potentially slight time-offsets in anomaly occurrence across the components.
-An alternative multivariate anomaly detection approach Proportion Adaptive Segment Selection (PASS) \citep{10.1093-biomet-ass059}, is also implemented within the package.
-Finally, Bayesian Abnormal Region Detector \citep{bardwell2017}, a Bayesian inference procedure which provides measures of uncertainty about the number and location of abnormal regions is included.